ioBroker/ioBroker.vis/README.md

 ### 1.3.8 (2021-03-03)
 * (bluefox) fix play sounds on iOS Safari an android
 * (Scrounger) visEditInspect: format dimension added
-* (foxriver76) Replace travis and appveyor by the github actions
+* (foxriver76) Replace travis and appveyor by the GitHub actions
 * (Excodibur) Allow resources to be loaded as blob
 * (Excodibur ) Allow resources to be loaded as blob